 INFORMATION ABOUT HOW VACCINES WORK, DANGERS OF VACCINE, CORE VACCINES, information for dogs and cats written by Dr. Rogers.

-Vaccine causing kidney disease in cats In the 1970s, it was discovered that a cell line derived from a cat kidney – the Crandall-Reese feline kidney (CRFK) cell line – could be used to grow feline viruses like feline herpesvirus1 (FHV-1), calicivirus, and panleukopenia.
+Research at Colorado State University in the 1970’s discovered that a cell line derived from a cat kidney – the Crandall-Reese feline kidney (CRFK) cell line – could be used to grow feline viruses like feline herpesvirus1 (FHV-1), calicivirus, and panleukopenia.